netj/3x/docs/tutorial/README.md

 #### Notes on Output Extractors

-In general, output extractor of a 3X output variable is a program that extracts the value for that variable.
+In general, output extractor of a <span class="sans-serif">3X</span> output variable is a program that extracts the value for that variable.
 It takes the form of an executable file whose name is `extract`.
 You can use any language to implement it as long as the first line starts with a [shebang][] (`#!`) and its interpreter, or you name the compiled executable binary accordingly.
-Each output extractor is executed after the experiment program (`run`) finishes, or when 3X rescans records of past runs.
+Each output extractor is executed after the experiment program (`run`) finishes, or when <span class="sans-serif">3X</span> rescans records of past runs.
 Its current working directory is set to the run directory, so all files of the record can be easily accessed via relative paths, e.g., `stdout` or `workdir/giant_component.py`.
 It must not modify any files under `workdir/` and should contain data creation and modifications under `outputs/` only.